AmirErez/BBERT/README.md

 #### Issue: "git: command not found"
 **Solution:** Install Git using the instructions above.

-#### Issue: "git-lfs: command not found"
-**Solution:** Git LFS is optional.
-Models are automatically downloaded from Hugging Face Hub.
-If you still want to use Git LFS, see the legacy instructions in Section 1.1.

 #### Issue: "tokenizers version conflict" (transformers ImportError)
 **Solution:** Install the correct tokenizers version: